kitze/Benji-docs/FEATURE_DOC_SPEC.md

 - [ ] Kept language user-facing—no database tables, internal class names, or engineering jargon.
 - [ ] Grouped related information (lists & sharing, AI, templates, goals, customization, etc.) so each topic appears in one clear section.
 - [ ] Clarified when keyboard shortcuts are optional versus the only way to act.
+- [ ] Omitted empty sections—if a topic genuinely has nothing to say, don’t include a placeholder.